Civlac/SRWLED-Wiki/WLED-Programming-Notes.md

 Caveat: Some information on this page is in our 'dev' branch only and not yet ready for prime time.

-## Hardware
-WLED uses pin D4 and Rx on the WeMOS D1 Mini by default.
-Let’s stick with defaults whenever we can.
-We are also working on an FFT version for the ESP32.

 ## HTTP API Links
 I hope to work on an Android application in the future, so I'm keeping notes on the HTTP API.
 * https://tynick.com/blog/01-28-2020/controlling-wled-with-raspberry-pi-using-the-wled-api/